Banded Periwinkle Shell, Littoraria variegata

 Phylogeny: The Banded Periwinkle, Littoraria variegata (Souleyet, 1852), is a gastropod mollusk that is a member of the Littorinidae Family of Periwinkles.
 The genus Littoraria is one of seventeen genera in this family, and there are thirty-eight species in this genus.
 This species is also known as the Fasciate Periwinkle.

-Description: The Banded Periwinkle shell has five or six whorls, with the body whorl being large.
+Description: The Banded Periwinkle Shell has five or six whorls, with the body whorl being large.
 They have a sharply pointed apex and their exterior is sculpted with fine lines running along the whorls.
 There are oblique growth ridges running the length of the shell.
 The exterior of the shell is cream to golden brown in color, with darker brown speckles, lines, and/or blotches; the interior is cream to yellowish.
 Some specimens have a solid or interrupted brown line along the margin of the outer lip of the aperture.
-Banded Periwinkles reach a maximum of 4.0 cm (1.6 inches) in length and 2.9 cm (1.2 inches) in height.
+Banded Periwinkle Shells reach a maximum of 4.0 cm (1.6 inches) in length and 2.9 cm (1.2 inches) in height.

 Synonyms: Littoraria (Littoraria) variegata, Littorina fasciata, and Littoraria variegata.